qdsang/TinyMPC.github.io/docs/get-started/examples.md

 ## Code generation

-Once the solver has been set up, the problem may be code generated into a directory of the user's choice.
-Source, CMake, and example main.cpp files are copied or generated in the new directory.
-The generated code is then compiled into a python module that can be imported and used to validate the behavior of the generated code before integrating it with the rest of your system.
+Generating code looks very similar to what we just did.
+All we have to do is set up the problem like before and code can be generated into a specified directory.
+Source, CMake, and example main files are copied or generated in the new directory.
+The generated code is then compiled into a python module that can be imported and used to validate its behavior before integrating it with a system.

 The following code generates a solver for a cartpole with control bounds of -0.5 and 0.5 Newtons, and limits the maximum number of iterations at each time step to 50.
 It puts everything in a folder called "generated_code".